Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

 existing credit account.

-"Proper authority" means documentation that shows that a parent, guardian, or agent has authority to act on behalf of a minor or disabled person.
-"Proper authority" includes (1) an order issued by a court of law that shows that a guardian has authority to act on behalf of a minor or disabled person, (2) a written, notarized statement signed by a parent that expressly describes the authority of the parent to act on behalf of the minor, or (3) a durable power of attorney that complies with the Illinois Power of Attorney Act.
+"Proper authority" means documentation that shows that a parent, guardian, or agent has authority to act on behalf of a minor or person with a disability.
+"Proper authority" includes (1) an order issued by a court of law that shows that a guardian has authority to act on behalf of a minor or person with a disability, (2) a written, notarized statement signed by a parent that expressly describes the authority of the parent to act on behalf of the minor, or (3) a durable power of attorney that complies with the Illinois Power of Attorney Act.